 Motorcycle License in North Dakota

 - You must be a North Dakota resident at least 14 years old.
+(If 14 or 15 years old proof that you are enrolled in a motorcycle safety course)

 - As a motorcycle operator, North Dakota requires you to carry a regular driver's license with a Class M endorsement.